 Find how the Government of Saskatchewan governs and serves the province.

-Check map showing the forecast fire hazards today.
+Check the map showing the forecast fire hazards today.

-Check map showing the forecast fire hazards tomorrow.
+Check the map showing the forecast fire hazards tomorrow.

 Find out if there are any provincial fire bans in your area.

 Discover what it means to be FireSmart.
 Find out what you can do to prevent and prepare for wildfire, and protect your home and community.

 Get a burn notification number if you plan to burn in or within 4.5 kilometres of a provincial forest.